phoenixframework/esbuild/README.md

 ```

 When `mix esbuild default` is invoked, the task arguments will be appended
 to the ones configured above.
+Note profiles must be configured in your
+`config/config.exs`, as `esbuild` runs without starting your application
+(and therefore it won't pick settings in `config/runtime.exs`).

 ## Adding to Phoenix